21 Feb All About St. Augustine Sod

 All About St. Augustine Sod

 There are many varieties of grasses you can choose from when installing a new lawn at your home.
 There’s a big difference between warm season and cool season turfgrass varieties, and the choice between the two depends on the area and climate you live in.
 For this reason, it is important to know how to choose the right type of sod.
-Sod University has also published individual articles on different grass varieties such as All About Zoysia Sod and All About Bermudagrass Sod.
+Sod University has also published individual articles on different grass varieties such as Zoysia, Bermudagrass and Centipede.
 This week, Sod U takes a deeper dive into the history and characteristics of St. Augustinegrass.

 The History of St. Augustinegrass